 Performance.
 We achieved an excellent time performance.
 The main reason behind Fuel's performance in materialization is the ability to perform the materialization iteratively rather than recursively.
-That is possible thanks to the clustered pickle format.
+That is possible, thanks to the clustered pickle format.
 Nevertheless, there are more reasons behind Fuel's performance:

-- We have implemented special collections to take advantage of the characteristics of algorithms. - Since Fuel algorithms are iterative, we know in advance the size of each loop.
-Hence, we can always use optimized methods like to:do: for the loops. - For each basic type of object such as Bitmap, ByteString, ByteSymbol, Character, Date, DateAndTime, Duration, Float, Time, etc., we optimize the way they are encoded and decoded. - Fuel takes benefits of being platform-specific (Pharo), while other serializers sacrifice speed in pursuit of portability.
+- We have implemented special collections to take advantage of the characteristics of algorithms. - Because Fuel algorithms are iterative, we know in advance the size of each loop.
+Hence, we can always use optimized methods such as to:do: for the loops. - For each basic type of object, such as Bitmap, ByteString, ByteSymbol, Character, Date, DateAndTime, Duration, Float, Time, and so on , we optimize the way they are encoded and decoded. - Fuel takes benefits of being platform-specific (Pharo), whereas other serializers sacrifice speed in pursuit of portability.